subh83/sgl/README.md

 ### Available Objects

-For the urrently available objects, see the `sgl/sgl_objects` folder.
+For the currently available objects, see the `sgl/sgl_objects` folder.
 The constructors of each object should be self-explanatory.
 The `template_.icc` acts as a guide for creating new objects.
 More extensive documentation will be created in future.

 ### Suggested compilation options: